JayjeetAtGithub/ionic-note-app-backend/README.md

 5) Then run python3.6 manage.py runserver

-6) Run 'python3.6 manage.py createsuperuser' to make yourself the admin of the site
+6) Run python3.6 manage.py createsuperuser to make yourself the admin of the site

 7) The site will be up and running on localhost:8000